Business Management -

 There is a long list of business management authors, particularly in English and French, who offer valuable advice to entrepreneurs and people setting up a new business.
 However, many fail to establish a connection with performance indicators.

 There is a demand for early warning systems.
-In terms of liquidity, the base is always 'gross cash surplus' and the target is 'self-financing capacity'.
-The latter has to show the money generated independently which is available for investment after deposits and withdrawals and after repaying debts.
-However, there is much confusion to be resolved in between.
+In terms of liquidity, the base is always 'gross cash surplus' of the accountants and the target is 'self-financing capacity' of the analysts.
+The latter has to show the money generated by one's own efforts which is available for investment - after deposits and withdrawals and after repayments of debts.
+However, there is much confusion to be resolved in between the two cornerstones.

 These writings contain a lot of criticism in order to make business management easier to teach and implement.
 Using the same terms in analysis and planning removes any barriers.

-The following pages provide an overview of the basics and a variety of indicators from an entrepreneurial perspective, along with several examples.
+The following pages provide a shortend overview of basics, indicators and examples from an entrepreneurial perspective.

-1. Profitability, liquidity and stability are at the heart of business management.
-Most importantly, if you introduce this core topic at the beginning, even newcomers who leave your course after the first few lessons will benefit.
+1. Profitability, liquidity and stability form the core of business management.
+Even newcomers who leave after the first few lessons will benefit from being taught that at the beginning of a new course.

-2. The accountant's job is to produce reliable results.
-They must also deliver meaningful interim reports.
-Most importantly, it is the analyst's job to convert the annual accounting statement into an economic one.
+2. The accountant's job is to produce reliable results and meaningful interim reports.
+The analyst's job then is to convert the accountant's annual accounting statement into an economic one.
+This includes determining 'ordinary profit' and cash flows.

 3. Liquidity is the central daily target.
+In principle, the liquidity assessment is the same for micro family businesses as it is for large, internationally active groups.
 Therefore, 'cash flow for self-financing of investments' (cash flow 3) should be used, with depreciation as a metric.
-Most importantly, the liquidity assessment is the same for micro family businesses as it is for large, internationally active groups.

-4. In order to judge profitability, the remuneration of labour and capital activities must first be determined.
-Therefore, unpaid labour in a family company should be treated as paid work in order to calculate earnings per hour.
-Most importantly, dividing profit into 'three activities' according to IFRS 18 does not benefit entrepreneurs or supervisory boards.
+4. To judge profitability, the remuneration of labour and capital activities must be determined.
+In a family company, unpaid labour should be treated as paid work in order to calculate earnings per hour.
+Dividing profit into 'three activities' according to IFRS 18 does not benefit entrepreneurs or supervisory boards.

 5. Entrepreneurs should be informed of the costs and benefits of their business divisions as soon as possible.
-Most importantly: Even in existing companies, you can achieve sufficiently accurate variable and full costs using methods that business newcomers use.
-With a double-column schedule, you can calculate according to different classification systems simultaneously.
+This can be achieved using 'company allocation sheet'.
+But perhaps you could use the approach used by business newcomers, even in an existing company.
+With a double-column scheme, you can perform calculations according to different classifications simultaneously.

-6. On business planning: Will you compare different target developments or use a year-on-year planning approach?
-The latter should be preferred if the company is experiencing financial difficulties.
-The same applies when new objectives have been set.
-Most importantly, it is helpful to choose a programme that allows you to switch between approaches.
-At least the loan lists are different.
+6. When planning, you can either compare different target developments or use a year-after-year planning approach.
+The latter is preferable if the company is experiencing financial difficulties.
+The same applies when new production objectives have been set.

-7. If a company is experiencing significant financing difficulties, you need to calculate its short-term liabilities for the coming year.
-Most importantly, there is a helpful table that does not take up much time.
+7. If a company is experiencing serious financing issues, you need to calculate its short-term liabilities for the coming year.
+The presented table does not take up much time.

 8. Digital computing replaced mental arithmetic in the 1960s.
 Previously, each column of numbers could only be handled using the same sign.
-Mental maths is why the concept of 'debit and credit' was invented — nothing else!
-Digital counting allows for different signs within a column of numbers.
-Most importantly, digititalisation made a very simplified theory of double-entry bookkeeping possible, eliminating the need for 'T-accounts' and the illogic of over-indebted companies.
+It was mental maths that led to the invention of the 'debit and credit' convention — nothing else!
+Now, digital counting allows different signs within a column of numbers.
+This made a simplified table of double-entry bookkeeping possible.
+Accepting negative equity also avoids an illogical balance sheet.

-It is preferable to have simple definitions that entrepreneurs, supervisory board members, and politicians can easily remember.
-They can learn more precise definitions later on if necessary.
+It is preferable to have simple definitions that entrepreneurs, supervisory board members and politicians can easily grasp.
+If necessary, they can learn more precise definitions later on.